 JUST WANT TO DANCE?

 For a NYE celebration that’ll leave you reeling, look no further than this thigh-slapping, rip-roaring, late-night ceilidh in a Balham church, with the seasoned Fiddle Paradiddle.
 They’ll call out the moves before each dance, so don’t panic if you’re not overly well acquainted with the Dashing White Sergeant.
-Plus, there’s a drinks bar and a candy bar.
+Plus, there’s a drinks bar and a free candy bar.